Home / Guides / Pressure Washing

 17. Post in local Facebook groups

 Join local buy/sell/trade groups, community groups, and neighborhood groups.
 Post your services with before/after photos.
-Don't spam — post once per week max per group.
+Don't spam.
+Once per week max per group.
 Respond to anyone asking for recommendations.

 Time: 30 minutes/week · Cost: $0